 You must attend the interview at the appointed time and you must follow the rules for entering the US diplomatic mission and attending the interview.
 You must bring your online DS-160 confirmation document (that displays a 10-digit bar-code) to prove you have completed the form and paid the fee.
 If you do not follow these rules, you will have one year to re-book your interview, which you must do by directly contacting the diplomatic mission.

 If you are approved for a visa the average delivery time to receive your passport is 4-10 business days, by courier.

 Where do I get the US Visa application forms?All non-immigrant visa applications must be filled out online using the DS-160 online form.
-If you need help filling out the form you can use our services.

 - the reason you're applying